Frequently Asked Questions

 Are scholarships available?

 We are currently inviting churches and individuals to contribute toward scholarships for students of color.
-The first course for credit taken in Madison is 50% off the normal cost for 3 graduate credits ($817 vs. $1634).
-Please talk to Lief Erickson (lerickson@dbq.edu) if you are requesting a scholarship.
-Scholarships will be provided to eligible students in the order that they complete the sign-up form found on this website.
-If you or your church would like to provide scholarship funds for local students of color to take Madison Learning Community courses, please contact Dr. Christopher James (cjames@dbq.edu).
+The first course for credit is 50% off the normal cost for 3 graduate credits for everyone.
+Please talk to Lief Erickson (lerickson@dbq.edu) if you are requesting a MLC/POC scholarship for a weekly, face-to-face class in Madison.

 Does accreditation really matter?